Tessa Francis, Ph.D.

 Tessa Francis is the Lead Ecosystem Ecologist at the Puget Sound Institute, and the Managing Director of the Ocean Modeling Forum.
 Tessa holds a B.A. in Political Science from the University of California, Berkeley; a B.S. in Wildlife Science from the University of Washington; and a Ph.D. in Zoology and Urban Ecology from the University of Washington.

-Tessa is an aquatic ecologist, and her research is related to aquatic food webs, and the impacts of environmental variables and human activities on aquatic species and food-web dynamics.
+Tessa is an aquatic ecologist, trained as a limnologist and working in marine systems for the last 10+ years.
 She is interested in the important associations between terrestrial and aquatic habitats, and how watershed and shoreline dynamics impact aquatic food webs and populations.
-At PSI, Tessa is engaged in projects related to ecosystem-based management of forage fish in Puget Sound, including Pacific herring; food-web dynamics, including trade-offs among trophically-linked targets for recovery (salmon and herring); and linking best available science to ecosystem-based management of Puget Sound, including via modeling and synthesis projects.
-At the Ocean Modeling Forum, Tessa helps bring together multidisciplinary working groups to improve model-based advice for ocean management, using multi-model approaches.
+Tessa's field work focuses on ecosystem-based management of Puget Sound fish, including forage fish and salmonids.
+At PSI, she leads boundary-spanning activities and projects to link best available science to ecosystem-based management of Puget Sound, including via modeling and synthesis projects.
+At the Ocean Modeling Forum, Tessa forms and leads multidisciplinary working groups to improve model-based advice for ocean management, using multi-model approaches.
 She is also the chair of the PSEMP Modeling Work Group.

 - Chair, Puget Sound Ecosystem Monitoring Program Modeling Working Group